GhiasAli17/Petfinder-Pawpularity-Analysis/README.md

 This project explores which pipeline components contribute most to Pawpularity prediction performance.
 We run controlled experiments across image backbones, metadata models, fusion strategies, and ensembles.
+The main flow of each experiment is inside the notebooks folder

 ## Pipeline Stages
 1. Image input & augmentation